Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 Kenneth Schlenker:

-We do charge schools for deployments and using this service a per student fee that is very competitive compared to alternative solutions, but we do charge schools, but for sure the benefit for our businesses expands way beyond that revenue.
-And that's why we're able to charge cheaper prices to schools because of that kind of other value that it brings to the business.
+We do charge schools for deployments, and using this service a per student fee that is very competitive compared to alternative solutions.
+We do charge schools.
+But, for sure, the benefit for our businesses expands way beyond that revenue.
+That's why we're able to charge cheaper prices to schools because of that kind of other value that it brings to the business.

 David Barnard:

 Yeah, that makes it a whole new world for a consumer app founder to be writing contracts with school districts.
-And are you ramping up a sales team or how are you handling that?
+Are you ramping a sales team or how are you handling that?

 Kenneth Schlenker: